 Based in London, Quaero Capital LLP (formerly Tiburon Parners LLP) is authorised and regulated by the FCA.
 Quaero Capital LLP is registered in England as a limited liability partnership (No. OC314014).
 A list of members’ names is available for inspection at the registred office address.

-Jean Keller joined Quaero Capital SA in 2011 as CEO and Partner.
+Jean Keller joined Quaero Capital SA in 2011 as CEO.

 Prior to joining Quaero Capital SA in February 2011, Jean Keller was CEO of 3A (Alternative Asset Advisors), the alternative investment division of banking group SYZ in Geneva.
 From when he joined 3A in 2005, the group grew significantly from around USD 1bn to over USD 4bn at its peak.
 Jean Keller was also responsible for the development of the group in Asia, with the purchase of Oria Capital in Hong Kong.